What Is the Ohm's Law & Power Calculator?

 Understanding Ohm's Law (The Core Formulas)

-Ohm's Law is straightforward: the current flowing between two points is tied directly to the voltage pushing it, and restricted by the resistance fighting it.
+First formulated by German physicist Georg Simon Ohm in 1827, Ohm's Law is the foundational principle of all electrical circuits.
+It states a straightforward physical truth: the electrical current flowing between two distinct points through a conductor is directly proportional to the voltage pushing it, and inversely proportional to the resistance fighting it.

 1. Voltage (V)